remykarem/remykarem.github.io/books-src/system-design-book/src/components/queue.md

 - [Batching](../strategies/batching.md)
 - [Rate limiting](../strategies/rate-limiting.md)
 - Housekeeping — **message retention period** is the maximum period how long a message can stay in the queue
-- Initial invisibility period / delivery delay — possibly used in situations where a system needs to 'stabilise' first
+- Initial invisibility period / delivery delay — possibly used in situations where a system needs to 'stabilise' first, or when used in a retry queue where retries should not happen immediately
 - TTL

 Cloud features